llsoftsec/llsoftsecbook/book.md

 ## Cache side-channels

 [Caches](https://en.wikipedia.org/wiki/Cache_(computing))\index{cache} are used
 in almost every computing system.
-They are small and much faster memories than the main memory.
-They aim to automatically keep frequently used data accessed by programs, so that average memory access time improves.
-Various techniques exist where a covert communication can happen between processes that share a cache, without the processes having rights to read or write to the same memory locations.
-To understand how these techniques work, one needs to understand typical organization and operation of a cache.
+They are small memories that are much faster than the main memory.
+They automatically keep the most frequently used data, so that the average memory access time improves.

+When processes share a cache, various techniques exist to establish a covert communication channel.
+These let the processes communicate through memory accesses even when they do not share any memory location.
+We first describe how caches work before exploring these techniques.

 ### Typical CPU cache architecture